paultraf/makestaticsite/README.md

 ### Features

-* A simple command line interface
+* A straightforward command line interface
 * Able to create static versions of a wide range of dynamic websites
 * Support for managing multiple sites, each with custom settings
-* Setup script uses an interactive dialogue to automate the generation of a configuration file.
+* Setup script guides users with an interactive dialogue and automatically generates a configuration file.
 * During setup, choose from three run levels to determine the amount of customisation - from minimal to advanced.
+* In addition to the main host domain, additional assets such as JavaScript, CSS and images can be retrieved from other domains and subdomains.
 * A phased-based workflow separating different aspects in the build process
+* Manage multiple sites, each with custom settings defined in their own configuration file (and multiple config files can also be used for any given site).
+* Suitable for batch processes, allowing operations to be scaled up so that any or all of the sites are updated in one process.
 * Support for http basic authentication and/or CMS login (experimental, only tested with WordPress)
 * Runtime settings include verbosity (amount of information) for terminal output and logging to file
 * Option of a downloadable copy of the entire site (zip file) for offline use